benmomo/scene-datalake/deployment/linux/README.md

 ## 🧰 Prerequisites

-- You must have **Docker Desktop for Windows** installed.
+- Docker Engine and Docker Compose must be installed.
-- You must run your terminal or editor **as Administrator** to modify the hosts file and create certificates.
+- You need **sudo privileges** to edit `/etc/hosts` and generate SSL certificates.
-- Git or ZIP download access.
+- Basic Git and Bash knowledge is assumed.